Biological Safety

 Person in lab using pipette

 Biological Agents include bacteria, viruses, prions, clinical and biological samples, animals and mammalian cell lines.
-All first time use of a Biological Agent in research must be notified to/approved by the University Safety Committee.
+All first time use of a Biological Agent in research must be notified to/approved by the University Safety, Health and Welfare Steering Committee.
 The Head of School/Function is responsible for ensuring that biological agents risk assessments are completed and reviewed as necessary.

 Emergency First Response Procedure